notem/pyptlib3/sphinx/API.rst

 :func:`pyptlib.config.checkClientMode` to learn whether Tor wants it to run as a client or as a server.

+You should then create a :class:`pyptlib.client.ClientTransportPlugin` or :class:`pyptlib.server.ServerTransportPlugin` as appropriate.
+This object is your main entry point to the pyptlib API, so you should keep it somewhere for later access.

 1) Get transport information from Tor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If Tor wants the application to run as a client, the next step is to run :func:`pyptlib.client.init`.
-Otherwise, the application should run :func:`pyptlib.server.init`.

-:func:`init` expects to be passed a list with the names of the transports your application supports.
+The next step is to run :func:`init <pyptlib.core.TransportPlugin.init>` to parse the rest of the configuration and communicate the results to Tor.
+You should pass a list of names of the transports your application supports.

 The application should be prepared for :exc:`pyptlib.config.EnvError`, which signifies that the environment was not prepared by Tor.

-The application should store the return value of the :func:`init` function.

 Consider an example of the fictional application *rot0r* which implements the pluggable transports *rot13* and *rot26*.
 If *rot0r*, in step 1, learned that Tor expects it to act as a client, it should now do:

 .. code-block::
    python

-   import pyptlib.client
-   import pyptlib.config
+   from pyptlib.client import ClientTransportPlugin from pyptlib.config import EnvError

+   client = ClientTransportPlugin()
    try:
-       managed_info = pyptlib.client.init(["rot13", "rot26"])
+       client.init(supported_transports=["rot13", "rot26"])
-   except pyptlib.config.EnvError, err:
+   except EnvError, err:
        print "pyptlib could not bootstrap ('%s')." % str(err)

+Afterwards, the API's ``config`` attribute provides methods to find out how Tor wants your application to be configured.
+For example, if you store state, it should go in :func:`client.config.getStateLocation()
+<pyptlib.config.Config.getStateLocation>`.
+For a complete list, see
+the documentation for that module.

 2) Launch transports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^